e1turin/itmo-informatics/README.md

 # itmo-informatics

-- latex-folder with latex files for labs
+- latex-folder with latex files and .pdf docs for labs
 - lab-folders with specific files